politicalphysicist/politicalphysicist.github.io/content/Politics/TwoClimatePolicies.md

 importantly, it reintroduces the idea of public ownership not simply to run what is unprofitable, but for the purpose of economic development and innovation.
-This pledge is honestly one of the most exciting proposals I have ever seen from a politician.
+This pledge is honestly one of the most exciting proposals I have seen from a politician in my lifetime.

 The other exciting aspect of Ashton's proposals are the Green Canada Advisory Boards.
 Four such boards would be created, working in